Vantiq/vantiq-extension-sources/udpSource/README.md

 * expectCsvIn: Optional.
 Specifies that the expected UDP data will be in CSV format.
 Expects that the data will use a header specifying the name of each object.
 Data will be received as an array of JSON Objects.
 Default is false.

 #### Byte/String Options
 These options interpret data as pure bytes or a string in byte form.
+These two options are mutually exclusive.
 * passBytesInAs: Optional.
 The location to which you would like to place the incoming data.
 This will take in the raw bytes received from the source and place them as chars of the same value in a String.
 Default is null.
 * regexParser: Optional.
 The settings to use for parsing the incoming byte data using regex.
 This is not used when passBytesInAs is not set.
 It contains the following options.
 	* pattern: Required.
 The regex pattern that will be used to parse the incoming data.
 The parser will use the first match that appears in the data.
 See {@link Pattern} for specifics on what constitutes a valid pattern.
 	* locations: Required.
 An array of the locations in which to place the capture groups from pattern.
-These will override the location in passBytesInAs.